 - DEET – Diethyltoluamide is pretty much the gold standard for mosquito repellency, but it is a powerful solvent that can disfigure or destroy plastic and some synthetic clothes.

 - Citronella – is a widely used natural (plant-based) mosquito repellent that has been used for a long time, but its efficacy might be doubtful.

-A buddy of mine reminded me that I’d focussed too much in the previous article on mosquitoes and left off two of the most popular and effective repellents that work better than DEET for ticks – picaridin and pyrethrum.
+After I published that, a buddy of mine reminded me that I’d focussed too much on mosquitoes and left off two of the most popular and effective repellents that work better than DEET for ticks – picaridin and pyrethrum.

 Consumer Reports has done tests and re-tests that showed that Picaridin is at least as effective as DEET, and it does not dissolve plastics.

 [Picaridin]-based products, first used in Europe in 2001, have been evaluated by Consumer Reports in 2016 as among the most effective insect repellents when used at a 20% concentration.
 [Picaridin]was earlier reported to be effective by Consumer Reports (7% solution) and the Australian Army (20% solution).
 Consumer Reports retests in 2006 gave as result that a 7% solution of [Picaridin] offered little or no protection against Aedes mosquitoes (vector of dengue fever) and a protection time of about 2.5 hours against Culex (vector of West Nile virus), while a 15% solution was good for about one hour against Aedes and 4.8 hours against Culex. (from Wikipedia)

 A.K.A. pyrethrum, permethrin is an insecticide (not a repellent) that will actually sicken and kill many types of crawlies exposed to it.
 It is a natural (plant-based) product made from chrysanthemum flowers and it has been shown to be safe (for centuries) for direct human contact (lotions or sprays).